 Kingswood Community Center has served the Riverside neighborhood in Wilmington, Delaware since 1946.
 Originally established as a whites-only community center for returning World War II veterans, Riverside evolved as white residents moved to suburban areas, leaving behind a community predominantly inhabited by low-income Black residents.
 Kingswood Community Center became a beacon of support, providing essential social services and a safe space for children to learn and play.

 Today, Kingswood continues its mission to uplift Riverside residents, offering a wide range of programs designed to support the predominantly low-income Black community through every stage of life.
-With the upcoming construction of a new, state-of-the-art facility, Kingswood sought to incorporate environmental graphics that reflect its mission.
-These graphics highlight the community center’s core services—recreation, education, arts, career development, and health—while inspiring visitors to set and achieve personal goals.
-Through these graphics, Kingswood Community Center reinforces its role as a catalyst for positive change in Riverside.
+With the upcoming construction of a new, state-of-the-art facility, Kingswood sought to incorporate environmental graphics that reflect its mission and honor its history.
+These graphics highlight the community center’s core services—recreation, education, arts, career development, and health—while preserving the legacy of Kingswood through the use of storytelling to build trust and continuity.
+Through these graphics, Kingswood Community Center reinforces its role as a catalyst for positive change by acknowledging where the community came from as they look toward the future.

 Role